 |17||Department of Homeland Security||52.3||53.1||-0.8|

 |Lower Quartile (0–25%)||Below Median (25–50%)||Above Median (50–75%)||Upper Quartile (75–100%)|

 No DataNo Change

-The federal survey and the Best Places to Work rankings separate the different components of the Department of Defense.
+The FEVS and the Best Places to Work rankings separate the different components of the Department of Defense.
 They are the Department of the Air Force; Department of the Army; Department of the Navy; and the combined units comprising the Office of the Secretary of Defense, Joint Staff, Defense Agencies and Department of Defense Field Activities.
-The 2018 Best Places to Work engagement score for the entire Department of Defense is 62.3, marking no change from 2017.
+The 2019 Best Places to Work engagement score for the entire Department of Defense is 62.0, marking a 0.3-point decrease from 2018.